dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 `List<int> l = List.filled(10, 10);`, and it is the following downwards
 inference with context type `List<int>` that makes it into `List<int>.filled(10, 10);`.
 This distinction matters for something like:

 ```dart
 List<String> l = .generate(10, (int i) => i + 1).map((x) => x.toRadixString(16)).toList();
 ```

-which is equivalent to inserting `List` in front of `.filled`, which will then be inferred as `List<int>`.
-In most normal use-cases it doesn’t matter, because the context type will fill in the missing type variables, but if the construction is followed by more selectors, it loses that context type. _It also means that the meaning of `.id`/`.new` is *always* the same, it doesn’t matter
+which is equivalent to inserting `List` in front of `.generate`, which will then be inferred as `List<int>`.
+In most normal use cases it doesn’t matter, because the context type will fill in the missing type variables, but if the construction is followed by more selectors, it loses that context type. _It also means that the meaning of `.id`/`.new` is *always* the same, it doesn’t matter